 Light And Temperature

-Alliums love the sun, although they can be a little sensitive in harsher climates.
+Alliums grow best and love the sun, although they can be a little sensitive in harsher climates.

 For the best effect, ensure they get 6 to 8 hours of full sun daily.

 This can be at midday in cooler climates but is better provided in the morning or evening with some light midday shade in subtropical or arid environments.